 Harriet Alexander Nature Center | Roseville

 For kids: Sprouts nature program sessions include seasonal hands-on activities, snack, make it/take-it projects and games.
 1st consecutive Thurs & Fri/month, 10-11:30am. $15 per child/adult pair, $7.50/additional child per session or $38 per pair for three-month series, $19/additional child.

 For families: Celebrate Earth Day with a FREE celebration at the event.
 April 20, 10am-12pm.

 For kids: Mine enjoyed checking out “Let’s Go Outside” backpacks for a nature hike (keep in mind these trails descend towards the river and can be a moderate climb back up), spying on birds at the outdoor observatory, going on an indoor nature scavenger hunt, and completing activity booklets to become Jr. Refuge Managers.
-Free.
+Free for all.

 Richardson Nature Center | Bloomington

-For kids: Preschool Drop-off: Kits & Cubs – Spring Mornings & Afternoons.
+For kids: Preschool Drop-off: Kits & Cubs – Spring Programs.
 Explore seasonal changes and make a craft.
 Ongoing spring Tuesdays, 9:30-11:30am, $10/child.
 Stay to explore the colorful and highly interactive nature center or build outside with natural materials in the Nature Exploration Area.

 For families: Free Family Fun Days, ongoing spring Sundays in April & May, 2020, 3-4pm.
 Free.
 Richardson also hosts numerous seasonal family programs that charge a small fee to attend.